azfarulis/msc-entity-matching/README.md

 Deep Transfer Active Learning.

 Finally, a large amount of old ''boilerplate'' code can be found in the appropriately named section.
-Some of it is has been superceded, and there are a few useful items in there.
+Most of it has been superceded, and there are a few useful items in there.
 Personally, this could be safely deleted now that we are at the end of the project.